LassoSoft/LassoGuide/lasso_guide_source/server/instance-administration.rst

 ---------

 The Lasso Server Admin is primarily navigated by using the pop-up menu on the upper left portion of the page.
-This is the :dfn:`Main Menu` which contains the following divisions and options:
+This is the "Main Menu" which contains the following divisions and options:

 .. figure:: /_static/server_admin_main_menu.png